All posts

 • Site scan feature for auditing published content

-Pricing: Pay-as-you-go or subscription starting at $14.95/month
+Pricing: Pay-as-you-go or subscription starting at $14.95/month.

 Copyleaks

-Best for: Enterprise and multi-language needs
+Best for: Enterprise and multi-language needs.

 Copyleaks offers one of the most comprehensive solutions, with AI detection, plagiarism checking, and code analysis in a single platform.
+Support for 30+ languages makes it the strongest choice for international organizations.

 Key Features: